 The alternative is some sort of fixed money supply that relies on relative price changes and the kindness of rich people to lend some of that money.
 While this could work in theory, it doesn’t work in reality because the system just isn’t dynamic enough.
 And this is the primary reason why we end up with what people refer to as “fractional reserve” style systems.
 In other words, someone (or something) tries to fix the money supply using gold or reserves or some other fixed supply asset.
 And credit markets naturally build off of these systems because the fixed supply system isn’t elastic enough.
 This is good as it allows us to grow more apples and build more houses on demand, as needed to meet our needs.

 That’s it.
 Short and sweet.
-If you have questions run on over to the forum.
-I am happy to help.
+If you have questions shoot me an email.
+I’d love to help if I can.

 ¹ – A lot of hard money types argue that scarcity of money is a good thing.
 And they’re not necessarily wrong.
 We don’t want so much credit in the system that it causes booms and busts or high inflation.
 But we also don’t want money to be so scarce that it can’t respond to the needs of the economy’s users.
 This is important in the context of debates around things like Bitcoin or endogenous money because the expansion of credit within these systems is essential to its health.
 In fact, one could argue that Bitcoin’s biggest weakness as a monetary unit is its scarcity.
 But credit based systems will continue to grow off the Bitcoin ecosystem and this will improve its utility as synthetic forms of Bitcoin and cryptocurrencies make it a more functional and useful form of money.
 But as with so much in life, the key is finding some balance.
 Scarcity is bad.
 So is abundance.